What are logbook loans?

 A logbook loan is a type of loan that’s secured against your car.
-It’s a risky and expensive way to borrow money, and best avoided if possible.
+However, V5 loans can be a risky and expensive way to borrow money.
+They’re best avoided if possible.

 A logbook loan is a type of loan that’s secured against your car.
-It’s a risky and expensive way to borrow money, and best avoided if possible.
+However, V5 loans can be a risky and expensive way to borrow money.
+They’re best avoided if possible.

 A logbook loan, also known as a V5 loan, is a type of secured loan.
 It allows you to borrow money using your car as security.